nix-systems/flake-outputs/README.md

 done
 ```

-## Background
+## Rationale

-This is useful in CI to automate building of all outputs, regardless of IFD or use of multi-systems.
+This is useful in CI[^eg] to automate building of all outputs, regardless of IFD or use of multi-systems.

+[^eg]: Jenkins, for example: https://github.com/juspay/jenkins-nix-ci/issues/12